sectsect/cfs-loop-field-query/README.md

  4. Activate the plugin through the 'Plugins' menu in WordPress.
  You can access the some setting by going to Settings -> CFS Loop Field Query.
  5. Setting "Post Type Name", "Loop Field Name", "Date Field Name in Loop Feld".
  That's it.
-The main query of post type have your set will be rewritten.
+The main query of your select post types will be rewritten.

 #### TIP
 * If you want to apply to some existing article, resave the article.